 Student Assets: Enter the total value of all assets in the student’s name.
 This would include bank accounts, as well as investments such as stocks and mutual funds.
 Do not include 529’s that are owned by the student they belong in parent assets.
 Also include UTMA and UGMA accounts.
 (Uniform Transfer to Minors Act and Uniform Gifts to Minors Act)

-Cost of Attendance: this is the total cost of attendance for one year at the college you’re planning for.
+Cost of Attendance: This is the total cost of attendance for one year at the college you’re planning to attend.
 Cost of attendance includes tuition and fees, room and board, books, personal expenses, and travel.
-Cost of attendance is published on each college’s website.
+Cost of attendance information for the colleges in each state is available here.

 Cost of Attendance: This is the cost of attendance of the school for one year.
 You entered it above.

 Expected Family Contribution (EFC): This is your expected family contribution.
 EFC is calculated based on your financial information.

 Estimated Financial Need: This is an estimate of the amount of need-based financial aid that you are eligible for.
 Some families will receive enough aid to cover the entire need, while others will not.
 For example, let’s say that we have two families that both need $10,000.
 One family may receive the full $10,000 while the other may only receive $5,000.